actions/attest/README.md

     # a glob pattern or list of paths.
     subject-path:

-    # SHA256 digest of the subject for for the attestation.
+    # SHA256 digest of the subject for the attestation.
 Must be in the form
     # "sha256:hex_digest" (e.g. "sha256:abc123...").
 Must specify exactly one
     # of "subject-path" or "subject-digest".
     subject-digest: